 If I transfer schools after arriving, does my study permit still apply?+

-You must update your study permit if you change DLIs.
-You must always be enrolled at the DLI named on your study permit, or have notified IRCC of a change.
+You must update your study permit information if you change DLIs.
+You must always be enrolled at the DLI named on your study permit, or have notified IRCC of the change as required.
 Failing to do so can put you in non-compliance with your study permit conditions.
+Check the current change-of-DLI process on canada.ca, as the rules around reporting changes have been tightened.

-Our $149.99 pathway report gives you a personalized analysis of your study permit options, PGWP eligibility, and post-graduation PR pathways based on your specific situation.
+Our $79.99 immigration overview gives you a detailed analysis of your study permit options, PGWP eligibility, and post-graduation PR pathways based on your circumstances.